18 Jan 2018 — Thames River Sightseeing

 Whether you already live in London, or are planning a day trip and would like an activity that will help keep the January blues at bay, head for the River Thames for our suggested itinerary:

-When you alight at St Katharine’s Pier, cross the river by walking over the iconic Tower Bridge (on the Pier side) and walk down the steps on the south side.
+When you alight at Tower Bridge Quay, cross the river by walking over the iconic Tower Bridge (on the Pier side) and walk down the steps on the south side.
 Then walk through the tunnel that runs under the main road and follow the footpath, which is well signposted.
 Walking past City Hall and HMS Belfast, take a slight detour away from the river taking you underneath London Bridge and past Southwark Cathedral, rejoining the river at the Golden Hinde.
 Keep going past the Globe Theatre, Tate Modern, Oxo Tower, National Theatre, Royal Festival Hall and the London Eye and County Hall before ending up back at Westminster Bridge.